Casa da Cultura de Marabá Foundation

 The Casa da Cultura de Marabá Foundation (FCCM) is a research institution and a historical-environmental preservation organization headquartered in the municipality of Marabá, Brazil.
 Maintained by the municipality of Marabá, its primary activity is the research and historical preservation of the region, making it the largest and most well-structured institution of its kind in southeastern Pará.
 In addition to research, it functions as a historical, anthropological, and natural museum, as well as a school.

 It is one of the most respected institutions in the North and Northeast of Brazil in the field of research, historical preservation, and environmental conservation.
-The director of the foundation is archaeologist Marlon Prado.
+The director of the foundation is lawyer and political scientist Thaís Lucena Cariello Martins.

 History

 FCCM emerged in 1982 with the creation of the Marabá Ecological Group (GEMA).
 GEMA was organized due to concerns over the major transformations expected in the region with the implementation of the Grande Carajás Project (PGC).
 The large-scale projects of PGC indicated a critical and alert scenario for the preservation of regional memory.

 The formation of GEMA was cemented thanks to the presence of university professors and research and extension technicians from the "Advanced Campus of the University of São Paulo" in Marabá, the CAUSP (currently UNIFESSPA).
 The presence of these professionals played a fundamental role in directly collaborating and encouraging the creation of the foundation, the main research institution and historical preservation entity in the region.
 The founder and former director of FCCM, Noé von Atzingen, was one of the coordinators of CAUSP.

 Research on the environment and anthropology required an adequate space for development.
-Thus, on November 15, 1984 the mayor of Marabá, Bosco Jadão, transformed GEMA into the Casa da Cultura de Marabá Foundation, giving it new responsibilities and establishing it at the José Mendonça Vergulino school (where it was headquartered).
+Thus, on 15 November 1984 the mayor of Marabá, Bosco Jadão, transformed GEMA into the Casa da Cultura de Marabá Foundation, giving it new responsibilities and establishing it at the José Mendonça Vergulino school (where it was headquartered).
 The location where its current headquarters stands, on Avenue VE-2 in Nova Marabá, was donated to the institution in 1987 by CVRD (currently Vale S.A.).
-The institution was formally established by Municipal Law No. 9.271 on December 28, 1987.
+The institution was formally established by Municipal Law No. 9.271 on 28 December 1987.

 Following its creation, FCCM expanded its activities to collect materials from both tangible and intangible culture, further expanding its collection and safeguarding the memory not only of Marabá but of the entire region.

 After more than 35 years associated with FCCM (counting from GEMA), Noé Carlos Barbosa von Atzingen was replaced as head of the institution by Vanda Regia Americo Gomes.
 Vanda Américo was later succeeded by archaeologist Marlon Prado.